Academics

 Generally speaking, the MS in EE or CE has a greater focus on hardware, while the MS in CS has a greater focus on software.

-If you are unsure where your specific interests fall, your graduate adviser and the director of graduate studies will be happy to discuss options based on your specific goals.
+If you are unsure where your specific interests fall, the director of graduate studies will be happy to discuss options based on your specific goals.

 Return to Top